AES DV Plan

 AES instantiates (already handled in CIP base env) tl_agent which provides the ability to drive and independently monitor random traffic via TL host interface into AES device.

-The AES RAL model is constructed using the regtool.py script and is placed at
+The AES RAL model is created with the

 All test sequences reside in